chanlee514/PredictionIO/PMC.md

   credentials += Credentials("Sonatype Nexus Repository Manager", "repository.apache.org", "username_token", "password_token")
   ```

-12. `sbt/sbt +publishSigned +storage/publishSigned
+13. `sbt/sbt +publishSigned +storage/publishSigned
 +dataElasticsearch/publishSigned` then close the staged repository on Apache
 Nexus.
+    * You may need to run `sbt/sbt publishLocal` first to avoid depedency errors.
-13. Wait for Travis to pass build on the release branch.
+14. Wait for Travis to pass build on the release branch.
-14. Tag the release branch with a rc tag, e.g. `0.13.0-rc1`.
+15. Tag the release branch with a rc tag, e.g. `0.13.0-rc1`.
-15. Send out e-mail for voting on PredictionIO dev mailing list.
+16. Send out e-mail for voting on PredictionIO dev mailing list.

   ```
   Subject: [VOTE] Apache PredictionIO 0.13.0 Release (RC1)